Jennifer Cordes Darnell, Ph.D.

 To understand the function of FMRP in translational control, Darnell developed a unique translation assay designed to preserve endogenous FMRP–RNA interactions in the brain, and showed that FMRP inhibits the translation of the same mRNAs in association with stalled ribosomes.
 Darnell is now working to determine whether FMRP stalls ribosomes or stabilizes ribosomes stalled by something else.
 Uncovering why and how FMRP accomplishes this, as well as how this translational repression is relieved, is an area of great interest in her work.

-Darnell’s work is furthering an understanding of how FMRP regulates messenger RNA translation important for normal synaptic function and is opening new avenues for therapy based on a deeper understanding of FMRP’s function.
+Darnell’s work is furthering our understanding of how FMRP regulates mRNA translation important for normal synaptic function, and is opening new avenues for therapy based on a deeper understanding of FMRP’s function.